gitter-badger/CLOUD-ATLAS/README.md

 ## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
 (React and Material UI - dropping the original lit and FAST libraries)

-Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
-This is what you are looking for!
-The PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.

 # THIS IS A HARDFORK OF PWA BUILDER